rhpds/ocp-virt-admin-rosetta-gitops/infra/descheduler/README.md

-# datavolumes - create datavolumes on demand
+# descheduler - create descheduler

 This repository contains a Helm chart